sudosu404/tailnet-cli/RULES.md

-# tsbridge Project Instructions
+# tailnet Project Instructions

-This document contains project-specific instructions for working on the tsbridge codebase.
+This document contains project-specific instructions for working on the tailnet codebase.

 ## Project Overview

-tsbridge is a Go-based proxy manager built on Tailscale's tsnet library.
+tailnet is a Go-based proxy manager built on Tailscale's tsnet library.
 It allows multiple named services on a Tailnet to be configured via a single TOML file.

 ## Testing Commands